 Souls of the Soil, (PUIB 2017 ) is driven by both the strengths and the weakness of the human spirit.

-Without a doubt the actual 1756 murder of Cornelius Waldron, a prosperous farmer and slave owner living in what would become Upper New York State, provided the first inspiration for the fourth of my American Book Series sometimes referred to the "Waldron Series Novels".
+Without a doubt the actual 1756 murder of Cornelius Waldron, a prosperous farmer and slave owner living in what would become Upper New York State, provided first inspiration for a fourth work titled "Souls of the Soil" .

 Cornelius Waldron born 1705 at Albany was the son of Manhattan born Peter Waldron who settled at Albany with his family.
-It was Peter First born grandson to Resolved Waldron of New Amsterdam) who purchased the land north of Albany where the Mohawk and Hudson Rivers meet, today Waterford, New York.
+It was Peter Waldron , (first born grandson to Resolved Waldron of New Amsterdam) who purchased the land north of Albany where the Mohawk and Hudson Rivers meet, today Waterford, New York.

-Also a part of the plot for SOULS OF THE SOIL was curiosity about my great-great grandmother, Phebe Carey Delaba and distant rumors that she was part Native American and abused by her father, that gave birth to characters, Tom and Steve Carey, characters in SOULS OF THE SOIL.
+Yet curiosity about my great-great grandmother, Phebe Carey Delaba and distant rumors whispered she was part Native American and abused by her father, that gave birth to characters, Tom and Steve Carey..

 I suspect that many of us wonder if it is true that our ancestors do speak to us.